magento/devdocs/guides/v2.0/architecture/archi_perspectives/themes_intro.md

 ### Where do themes live?

-Each theme resides in a unique directory under `app/design` folder.
+Each theme resides in a unique directory under `app/design/frontend` or `app/design/adminhtml` folder.

-Themes live under **app/design** directories:

-* `app/design/<area>/<Vendor>/<theme>/`: contains page templates and layouts for each module of magento.
+This directory contains page templates and layouts for Magento modules.

-Base package provides hooks to all of Magento's core features.
+The base package provides hooks to all of Magento's core features.

-Add override features rather than edit default theme files.
+We recommend you add override features rather than edit default theme files.

-Themes and layouts are discussed extensively in the
 <h2 id="related">Related topics</h2>
 <a href="{{page.baseurl}}architecture/archi_perspectives/arch_diagrams.html">Architectural diagrams</a>